-- 1. Regulate the protection of existing trees prior to and during development; - Establish protections requirements for the long-term maintenance of trees and vegetation; - 3.
+- Regulate the pProtection of existing trees prior to and during development; - Establish protections -requirements for the long-term maintenance of trees and vegetation; - 3.
 Moderate the effects of wind and temperature; - 4.
-Minimize the need for additional storm drainage facilities; - 5.
-Stabilize and enrich the soil and minimize surface water and ground water run-off and diversion which may contribute to increased instability, sedimentation, or turbidity in streams, lakes, or other water bodies; - Protect fish, wildlife and their habitats by promoting tree retention and improving water quality; - Ensure tree replacement after removal to provide erosion control and to achieve canopy coverage goals; - Recognize the importance of Heritage and Exceptional Trees to the history of the community; and- - 9.
-Establish procedures for penalties and violations of the tree code.
+Minimize the need for additional storm drainage facilities; - Stabilize and enrich the soil and minimize surface water and ground water run-off and diversion which may contribute to increased instability, sedimentation, or turbidity in streams, lakes, or other water bodies;

-Commented [CL3]: New purpose text to reflect adopted Urban Forestry Comprehensive Plan goals and policies.
+Commented [CL1]: New purpose text to reflect adopted Urban Forestry Comprehensive Plan goals and policies.

-Commented [CL4]: Committee revisions to Purposes #1 and 2.
+Commented [CL2]: Advisory Committee revisions to Purposes #1 and 2.